Advanced ovarian cancer

 Learn more about:

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aim to meet your physical, practical, emotional, spiritual and social needs.
-For more information, see Palliative care and Living with advanced cancer.
+Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, social and spiritual needs.
+The team also provides support to families and carers.

 Video: What is palliative care?

-Find out how palliative treatment aims to manage symptoms and improve people’s quality of life without trying to cure the disease.
+Watch video on how palliative treatment aims to manage symptoms and improve people’s quality of life without trying to cure the disease.